sanders9/qt-android/README.md

 Throughout this project I will explain the different folders located in this repository

-**NOTE : people interested about this project must be familiar with Android Studio, the Qt framework and the Android SDK and NDK**
+**Note : People interested about this project must be familiar with Android Studio, the Qt framework and the Android SDK and NDK**

 ##the *libs/* folder